smohler/labio-all/README.md

 ```cmd
 \> labio-all\run.bat
 ```
-After you run either of these scripts you should see either an error (sorry...) or a web browser is pulled up and you can interact with the API.
+After you run either of these scripts you should see either an error (sorry...) or a web browser should open allowing you to interact with the API.
+Close the browser, enter Ctrl + C in the terminal, to properly quit the app.
 If you close the terminal you started the local server on then it will die.
 I have not set up a legit web-server to run this so you will have to run it locally.
 > :crossed_fingers: **SUGGESTION** I highly recommend you have docker installed on your computer.
 This seems to be the most stable build I can ensure works.
 Download the daemon [here](https://www.docker.com/products/docker-desktop/).
 ---
 ## Measuring Samples
+Awesome Therapeutics engineering department has developed a custom plate reader to measure the midi-chlorian activity in the wells of a 384 well plate.
+It is highly sensitive to samples containing `CEL` or `DNA`.
+However, it is a descrutive measurement and consumes sample.
+***If any `BAC` or `PRO` material get into the machine new parts will need to be ordered!***

 Included in this repo is an executable file (for Windows or Mac) called `measure.exe`.
-This program simulates sample measurements.
-The `README.md` provides detailed usage instructions.
+This command line app simulate the measurement of **one well**.
 In essence, it mimics a real-world function where, given a list of `sampleIDs` and `volumes`, it returns the measurement value with some noise.
 Some example usage of a windows user of this program would be as such.

 ```bash
 \> labio-all\measure\windows\measure.exe --help
 # get some help...